Nobody wants to stand in a long line after an even longer international flight. That’s where Global Entry comes in.

 Applying for Global Entry is a cinch, but the final step can be a pain: scheduling an interview to finalize enrollment.
 Between a backup caused by the federal government shutdown last winter and agents now being shifted to the southern border, it can take months to land an interview.

 But there’s another way: Enrollment on Arrival.
 At many international airports, you can wrap up your Global Entry interview and speed through immigration at the same time.
+Global Entry enrollment on arrival might be the best way to finish your registration process.

 Here’s how it works.